StudyRemy/Coincompare/README.md

 # Coincompare

 A script that compares the coins of a few different exchanges to see which coins are unique on an exchange (and thus an easier prey for pump & dump) to put in a blacklist.
-The result are blacklist files in .json-format for usage with the [Freqtrade](https://github.com/freqtrade/freqtrade) bot.  .
+After running this script several blacklist files in .json-format are generated for usage with the [Freqtrade](https://github.com/freqtrade/freqtrade) bot.  .

 It compares between (and only between) Binance, KuCoin, Huobi, Okex and Coinbase.
 So most of the biggest exchanges are covered.